The Hive – 2150 Keith Drive

 The Hive is a 10-storey office building located at 2150 Keith Drive in Vancouver’s False Creek Flats.
 Designed as a landmark for sustainable and innovative development, it is the tallest timber seismic-force-resisting building in North America.
 The project also targets LEED® Gold certification and aligns with the AIA 2030 Challenge for carbon-neutral buildings.

-Supported by a mass timber frame on a concrete base, the building features a distinctive honeycomb-shaped exoskeleton that serves as a perimeter-braced structural system.
+With nine storeys in mass timber rising from a concrete base, the building’s distinctive honeycomb-shaped exoskeleton serves as a perimeter-braced structural system.
 This approach frees interior floor plates while creating a bold architectural identity that responds to the site’s constraints and enhances the building’s presence at both neighbourhood and city scales.
-The design also acknowledges its cultural context, maintaining a respectful relationship with the nearby East Van Cross public artwork.
+The design also acknowledges its cultural context, maintaining a respectful relationship with an iconic artwork, the nearby East Van Cross.

-To deal with earthquakes, The Hive uses advanced self-centering seismic connections and a hybrid system of glulam braces and CLT shear walls.
+In the event of an earthquake, The Hive is designed to move with the seismic forces and recentre itself using advanced seismic connections and a hybrid system of glulam braces and CLT shear walls.

 Sustainability is central to the project, with energy and emissions performance significantly below typical benchmarks.
 Locally sourced mass timber further reduces embodied carbon while supporting regional industry.